candycorn1546/PersonalReaderScraper/README.md

   - The program takes approximately 20-40 seconds per page to scan the titles, eliminate all the ones that contain words I'm not interested in, parse the synopsis, and add the novel to sheets.

 - ### Disclaimer
     This project is for personal purposes only.
 Do not use this application maliciously; be aware of your actions before executing or modifying the program.
 The website is purposely omitted for copyright/personal reasons purpose.
-The program was design to help save me time on having to go thrhough each pages indivudually.
+The program was designed to help save me time to go through each page individually.
 There is no malicious intent behind the scraping.
-The CSV new_novel file and the orginal novels csv file are hidden for personal purposes.
+The CSV new_novel file and the original novels CSV file are hidden for personal purposes.